avenga/dockerfiles/README.md

 If there are any Bats tests they won't be executed by the test itself.
 Exceution must be done inside `test.sh`.

-One example is an image which delivers a nerworked service like a HTTP-server.
+One example is an image which delivers a networked service like a HTTP-server.
 This server is tested via HTTP.
 Thus a functioning network is necessary and the prep-code takes care of this.
 The tests of the Wordpress image leverage this.